katonage/pluvianus/README.md

 * `None`: No components

 Drag from the right edge (three dots) to open a secondary Spatial Widget for side-by-side comparison of different quantities.<br>
-By right clicking use the context menu to export it to various formats.
+Right-click on the plot to open a context menu allowing you to export the scene.

 ### File menu
 * Open CaImAn HDF5 File: Loads the saved estimates object from CNMF or OnACID analyses.